ItsZolaZeta/webdog/README.md

 \- | date and time
 \- | maximum capacity (number)
 \- | restrictions on age of dogs (date)

+## Future Features

+For further enrichment of the website, an in-app payment system could be added.
+For example by using Stripe and their API to accept payments for one-off classes or subscription classes that clients can register to on the website.

 ## Technologies